MDhamani/Traffic-Sign-Recognition-Using-YOLO/README.md

 ## Model

-Using YOLOv3 tiny and YOLOv5 for training and achieved >93% mAP on the dataset.
+Using and YOLOv5 for training and achieved >93% mAP on the dataset.

 ![image](https://user-images.githubusercontent.com/35000278/116809984-cd071100-ab5e-11eb-8789-29afd40c0094.png)